not-a-genius/spiderSense/README.md

 * [Processing for Android](https://android.processing.org/)

 # Prerequisites
-- Android 9.0 (app has been tested on samsung s9 smartphone)
+- Android 9.0 (app has been tested on samsung s8 smartphone)
 - Nucleo stm32-F401RE board
 - Nucleo IDB05A1 bluetooth shield
 - Telegram app installed

 # Files
 Files are organized as follows:
 - Android: here you have the Android app files
 - 'Nucleo Board': here you have Nucleo-F401RE code and custom libraries
 - 'Telegram Bot': here you have the code to do the telegram bot
 - our_doc: here you have images for readme and other stuff
+- 'Compiled Files': here you have apk file to install on your Android smartphone and bin file to copy on Nucleo board

 # Getting started
 ## Set the nucleo board hardware
 Follow the schematic you find on [Hackster.io page](https://www.hackster.io/163479/spider-sense-e3912e).
 ## Set the nucleo board code
 1. Compile on [Mbed online compiler](https://ide.mbed.com/compiler/), or on an offline version, the code for nucleo board you can find in folder: **master/'Nucleo board'**.
 Here you can find the **"main.cpp"** code file and also the needed custom libraries.
 Now you will have a **.bin** file with the executable for nucleo board.